 Animal Estate Planning

-A relatively modern issue in Animal Law is animal estate planning.
+A relatively modern issue in animal law is animal estate planning.
 Pet owners are increasingly seeking legal guidance to establish trusts for their animals.
 Pet trusts provide for the care of an animal in the event of the owner's disability or death.
-In a traditional pet trust, the beneficiary of the trust is given detailed instructions for the proper care of the pet and may access the trust to pay for the pet's expenses.
+In a traditional pet trust, a trustee manages funds allocated to the care of the pet, while a separate caregiver provides care.
 Traditional pet trusts give pet owners assurance that their animals will be cared for according to their specific wishes.